cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/applications.rst

         }
       }

-Notice that *Streams* are defined using the provided ``Stream`` class, and are referenced by names, while other components are defined using user-written classes that implement correspondent interfaces and are referenced by passing an object, in addition to being assigned a unique name.
+Notice that *Streams* are defined using the provided ``Stream`` class, and *Datasets* are defined by passing a ``Table`` class; both are referenced by name.

+Other components are defined using user-written classes that implement correspondent interfaces and are referenced by passing an object, in addition to being assigned a unique name.

-Names used for *Streams* and *Datasets* need to be unique across the CDAP instance, while names used for Programs and Services need to be unique only to the application.
+Names used for *Streams* and *Datasets* need to be unique across the CDAP instance, while names used for *Programs* and *Services* need to be unique only to the application.

+A typical design of a CDAP Application consists of:

+- Streams to ingest data into CDAP;
+- Flows, consisting of Flowlets linked together, to process the ingested data in realtime or batch;
+- MapReduce Jobs, Spark Jobs, and Workflows for batch processing tasks;
+- Datasets for storage of data, either raw or the processed results; and
+- Services and Procedures for serving data and processed results.

+Of course, not all components are required: it depends on the application.
+A minimal application could include a Stream, a Flow, a Flowlet, and a Dataset.
+It's possible a Stream is not needed, if other methods of bringing in data are used.
+In the next pages, we'll look at these components, and their interactions.